Support the Land & Water Conservation Fund

 Since its authorization by Congress in 1965, the Land and Water Conservation Fund (LWCF) has helped to provide support for and protection of our most iconic national treasures, including Grand Canyon National Park, the Appalachian Trail, Gettysburg National Military Park and the Okefenokee Swamp National Wildlife Refuge.
 Fully funded by revenue from federal offshore oil and gas leases, the LWCF provides for the preservation and management of America’s National Parks, Wildlife Refuges and Forests, as well as the expansion of recreational access, the targeted conservation of threatened forests, the protection of endangered and threatened species and the establishment of urban parks and preserves across the country.
 The LWCF is the strongest conservation mechanism in the history of our nation.

 Last year marked a true turning point for the LWCF, and its future may take a radically different path.
 Proposed in the Executive Branch's Fiscal Year 2016 Budget was a $900 million dollar investment in America’s natural resources through the LWCF – only the second time in the fund’s fifty year history that full funding had been proposed in the budget.
 Congress had the opportunity to tackle some of our nation’s most critical conservation opportunities by approving this budget.
-But there was enough opposition in Congress to dismantle the fund entirely by voting against its budget inclusion and the program’s authorization expired in September.
+But there was enough opposition in Congress to dismantle the fund entirely by voting against its budget inclusion and the program’s authorization expired.

 What does this mean for Georgia?